hanabi/hanabi.github.io/docs/image-format.md

 ## YML File Format

 There are 2 main sections: `stacks` and `players`.
 - `stacks` is an array of cards which have been played on the stacks already.
-The following suits are supported:
+The following suits are supported by default:
   - `r`: red,
   - `g`: green,
   - `b`: blue,